Treatment Summary

 Reason for Recommendation:

-Penile traction therapy has been shown to reduce the extent of final curvature and length loss among men in the early (ideally <3 months) phase of Peyronie's Disease.(1) Xiaflex, verapamil, and others have not been shown to be more (or less) effective in the early or late phase of disease, and hence these are optional treatments.
-Oral therapies do not have enough consistent data available to suggest that they "should" be administered in men in the early phase of disease.
+Penile traction therapy has been shown to reduce the extent of final curvature and length loss among men in the early (ideally <3 months) phase of Peyronie's Disease (1).
+Xiaflex, verapamil, and others have not been shown to be more (or less) effective in the early or late phase of disease, and hence these are optional treatments.
+Oral therapies do not have enough consistent data available to suggest that they "should" be administered in men in the early phase of the disease.

 References: (1) Martinez-salamanca JI, et al: 2014 J Sex Med